usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 ## Prose

 Prose may ordinarily appear anywhere in a control, subcontrol, or part, or at a higher level.
-Prose elements echo HTML semantics, although they provide only a deliberately and specifically narrow subset of HTML element types.
+OSCAL prose elements echo HTML semantics, although they are deliberately and specifically a narrow subset of HTML element types.

-Prose elements may be constrained by declarations like other control components, although this may not often be as useful as imposing constraints over properties and parts.
+Among prose elements, p elements in particular are of interest in that they may be constrained by declarations like other control components – although this may not often be as useful as imposing constraints over properties and parts.
 Frequently, a part organization will be used to assign prose to specific known "sections" or "components" of a control (modeled as part or subcontrol).

 ### &lt;p> Paragraph